r-bakes/cs5416-final-project/profiling.md

 From the data pulled into the raw log file we calculate the max and average max across the 6 `client.py` calls per step-function and overall.
 We make some immediate observations:

-1. `_faiss_search_batch` is the most time consuming step, and consumes by far the most memory.
+1. `_faiss_search_batch` is the most time consuming step, and consumes the most memory.
 2. ~4.5 GB is the max memory used across the 6 requests at that step.
 3. ~52% of the total processing time was for that step on average as well.